-HABs occur when colonies of algae—simple ocean plants that live in the sea—grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine animals, and birds.
-HABs have caused an estimated $1 billion in losses over the last several decades to coastal economies that rely on recreation, tourism, and seafood harvesting (courtesy of Texas Parks and Wildlife Department).
+HABs occur when colonies of algae—simple plants that live in the sea and freshwater—grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine animals, and birds.
+HABs have caused an estimated $1 billion in losses over the last several decades to coastal economies that rely on recreation, tourism, and seafood harvesting (image credit of Texas Parks and Wildlife Department).

 This system relies on satellite imagery, field observations, models, public health reports, and buoy data to provide information on bloom events.
 Forecasters create a public HAB conditions report using this data and information to provide the likelihood of respiratory irritation impacts to people in the area over the next three to four days.

-Expert oceanographers at NOAA analyse available data and models in order to create accurate bulletins.
+Expert oceanographers at NOAA analyze available data and models in order to create accurate bulletins.
 To ensure the highest degree of accuracy, all operational HAB forecasts undergo secondary review prior to dissemination.

 The Harmful Algal Bloom Operational Forecast System depends on the dedication, energy, and feedback from individuals at partner agencies and other organizations working on this issue.
 Blooms of harmful algae are not unique to the Gulf of Mexico, so NOAA continues to work with local agencies in Maine, Massachusetts, Ohio, Washington, Oregon, California, and elsewhere in the U.S. to make new forecasts operational over the next five years.